 We are similar, yet different

-Athletes gain differently when bulking, as shown in the graph below.
+Athletes have different levels of success when bulking, as shown in the graph below.
 The same is true for cutting (Garthe et al., 2011).
 Not everyone can gain muscle and lose fat at the same time.
 It might depend on factors like:

 - Training level (Helms et al., 2014b),